Should You Take a Pension or a Lump Sum?

 Depending on your health, family situation, and payment options in your pension, annuitizing the benefits or taking a lump sum could be advantageous.
 If you’re married and in poor health, it may make sense to consider a 75% or even 100% joint and survivor annuity in this case.
 Keep in mind, there is a reduction of your monthly benefit with this option.

 If you don’t expect you or your spouse to have a long life expectancy due to illness, consider your options.
 Once you elect a joint and survivor annuity, you can’t change it after payments begin.
 Other considerations: up-front access to the funds to cover medical expenses, an assisted living facility, or how either choice may impact Medicare eligibility.

 If you’re widowed or unmarried, it may be worthwhile to consider a lump sum or period certain payment, if available.
 This would guarantee payments to you or your beneficiary for a period of time, perhaps 10, 15, or 20 years.
-A lump sum could provide additional funds to leave for heirs, provided you’re not overly concerned about running out of money during your lifetime.
+A lump sum could provide additional funds to leave for heirs.
+However, the risk of running out of money during your lifetime is greater.
 Otherwise, a single life annuity would only pay benefits during your life.
 Generally, joint and survivor annuities are only available to spouses.

 If you and your spouse have a large age gap, the benefit payment could be significantly reduced for joint and survivor payouts.
 This is because payments would be required over your spouse’s much longer life span.

 You’ll always want to review the payment options in the plan.
 Every plan is different and the reduction of benefits from the single life payment option will vary.
 If the options are inflexible or incongruent with your needs, taking a lump sum could emerge as the best option, bearing in mind all of these risks.